 Discipline is most effective when it deals directly with the problem at the time and place it occurs, and in a way that students view as fair and impartial.
-School personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the students' ability to grow in self-regulation.
+School personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the students' ability to grow in self-regulation through discussions regarding accountability and behavioral change.